Lightyear vs eToro: Which Is Better in 2026?

 Pros

-- +Commission-free stock and ETF investing
+- +Zero-commission ETF investing

 - +Industry-leading copy trading (CopyTrader)